-This weekend marks the official start to the Canadian summer and people in the pretty town of Niagara-on-the-Lake are in a flurry making sure flowers and lawns are looking good, buildings are freshly painted and cafes are ready to open.
+This weekend marks the official start to the Canadian summer and locals in the pretty town of Niagara-on-the-Lake are in a flurry making sure flowers and lawns are looking good, buildings are freshly painted and cafes are ready to open.
 Niagara-on -the-Lake oozes charm in the same way that Montville Queensland does.
 It’s cute, it’s quaint and it’s very easy to spend a couple of days here.
 The tulips are blooming, the freshly laid lawns are bright green and our inn was busy preparing to open a new sushi restaurant.

 Even Starbucks looked good…